-Where a surveillance device warrant was issued for a mutual assistance investigation, Paragraph 50(1)(ia) of the SD Act requires that the this report list the offence (if any) under a law of the Commonwealth, States or Territories that is of the same or substantially similar nature as the foreign offence being investigated under that surveillance device warrant
+Where a surveillance device warrant was issued as a result of mutual assistance application, paragraph 50(1)(ia) of the SD Act requires that the this report list the offence (if any) under a law of the Commonwealth, States or Territories that is of the same or substantially similar nature as the foreign offence being investigated under that surveillance device warrant.

-In 2013-14, no law enforcement agencies applied for a surveillance device warrant in relation to a mutual assistance investigation.
+In 2014-15, no law enforcement agencies applied for a surveillance device warrant as a result of a mutual assistance application.